Alexjhz07/GoBot/docs/Database_Tables.md

 );
 ```

-These are loaded once at the start of the bot and the experience cooldown will be cached for quick use.
+These are loaded once at the start of the bot and cached for quick use.
-However, writes will occur frequently.
-This will likely run on the same thread as user_experiences.
+This table should not be used for things with inconsequential short cooldowns.
+Short cooldowns should be cached in memory instead.
-Rewrites to bank timers are infrequent enough that this should not matter.
+Rewrites to bank timers are infrequent, therefore, they belong in this table.

 ## bank_transactions